-Chadsgrove Teaching School offers an exceptional opportunity to qualify as a Primary teacher, but with additional enhanced skills to effectively teach pupils with SEND in both mainstream and specialist settings, through our School Direct programme.
+Chadsgrove Training School offers an exceptional opportunity to qualify as a Primary teacher, but with additional enhanced skills to effectively teach pupils with SEND in both mainstream and specialist settings, through our School Direct programme.

 The Chadsgrove/University of Birmingham Primary (SEND) course is recognised as a programme of national excellence.

 The course integrates whole day sessions at the university (which involve a blend of lectures, subject workshops, seminars, tutorials or group-working sessions) with school-based training and teaching experience in both mainstream primary school and special school settings, enabling you to gain Qualified Teacher Status (QTS) with expertise in Special Educational Needs and Disabilities (SEND).